sreya-satheesh/system-design/README.md

 # System Design

-A collection of essential system design problems with architecture overviews, database design, scalability strategies, and best practices.
+A roadmap to mastering system design—covering architectures, databases, and scalability strategies to build efficient, high-performing systems.

 ## Index